|Highlights | Management & Directors | Committee Composition | Governance Guidelines | Code of Ethics | Insider Transactions|

 In addition, the Board's confidentiality and recusal procedures address potential conflicts of interest and the protection of confidential or proprietary information presented at Board meetings when a member of the Board has a relationship with another company or entity whose products or services may be potentially competitive with those offered by the Corporation or its affiliates.
 The General Counsel is responsible for the interpretation and application of these procedures when appropriate.

 Executive officers of the Corporation may not serve on boards of other corporations whose executive officers serve on the Corporation’s Board.

 In identifying candidates to be nominated for election as directors, the Nominating and Governance Committee solicits input from current directors.
-The Committee considers stockholder-recommended candidates and evaluates stockholder-recommended candidates on the same basis as other candidates.
+The Committee considers stockholder-recommended candidates and self-nominations and evaluates each on the same basis as other candidates.
 The Nominating and Governance Committee may also retain a search firm.
 The Committee evaluates candidates and makes recommendations to the Board regarding potential nominees.
 Ultimately, the Board determines who will be nominated.

 An invitation to join the Board may be extended by the Board itself or, with the Board's authorization, by the Nominating and Governance Committee Chair or by the Board Chair.

 New directors meet with members of senior leadership to review the Corporation’s markets, competitors, business, strategies, operating performance, leadership, culture and corporate governance.
 New directors also receive background materials related to these matters and visit the corporate facilities.